-□ 4-6 weeks before your visit: Begin initial outreach to the office(s) you are coordinating the August Recess visit(s) with.
+□ 4-6 weeks before your visit: Begin initial outreach to the office(s) you are coordinating the visit(s) with.

-- Aim to schedule your visit during July and August. - Aim to schedule a visit (House or Senate) with your member of Congress and include the staffer in Washington DC who covers the topic of the asks. - For all meeting requests, include your name and your contact information (including address).
+- Aim to schedule a visit (House or Senate) with your member of Congress and include the staffer in Washington DC who covers the topic of the asks. - For all meeting requests, include your name and your contact information (including address).
 Lead with your connections to the local community the representative or senator represents before noting your connection to Catholic Relief Services.
 Share the group who will attend with you, the issue you wish to discuss, who you wish to meet with and a range of dates/times you can meet. - As Meeting Lead, we ask that you thoughtfully consider the implications of an in-person visit for the group, if that becomes available.
 Work with your group to see if any virtual accommodations would assist in comfort and opportunity to participate.
 CRS asks each group to adhere to CDC guidelines for COVID-19.